ricallinson/pi-pxe-boot/README.md

 ## Enabling USB/Network Boot on a Pi

-Boot into a Pi using the SD card created above and log on.
+Boot into a Pi using the SSD card created above and log on.
 At the command line execute the following to enable USB booting;

 	sudo apt-get update && sudo apt-get upgrade echo program_usb_boot_mode=1 | sudo tee -a /boot/config.txt